AUTOSHOW-Chinese woman's Tesla protest prompts 5-day detention, company apology | Law-Order

 AUTOSHOW-Chinese woman's Tesla protest prompts 5-day detention, company apology

-An unhappy customer who invaded the Tesla booth at the Shanghai auto show by clambering atop a car in protest, creating a social media stir and prompting an apology from the company, will be detained for five days, Shanghai police said on Tuesday.
-Police said the woman and a female accomplice - identified only by their surnames, Zhang and Li - "caused chaos" at the trade fair on Monday when they arrived at the Tesla display "to express their dissatisfaction due to a consumer dispute."
+Tesla Inc apologized to Chinese consumers for not addressing a customer's complaints in a timely way and said it would launch a review of its service operations in the world's biggest auto market.
+The unusual public apology from Tesla followed criticism in state media, and an incident at the Shanghai auto show that got wide attention on China's social media.
+An unhappy customer by clambered atop a Tesla at the auto show to protest the company's handling of her complaints about malfunctioning brakes.

-Zhang was ordered detained for "disrupting public order," while Li received a warning, police said.
 Videos that went viral on Monday showed Zhang wearing a T-shirt emblazoned with the words "The brakes don't work" and shouting similar accusations while staff and security struggled to restore calm.
+The trouble for Tesla in China overlapped with new questions in the United States about the safety of the company's Autopilot partially-automated driving systems.
+Police in Texas is investigating a fatal crash involving a Tesla Model S that hit a tree and burst into flames.

-Late on Tuesday, Tesla issued a statement apologizing for not addressing the customer's complaint in a timely manner and said it would conduct a self-inspection of its service and operations in China.
+Rescuers found victims in the passenger and rear seat, not the driver's seat.
+Federal regulators are investigating the crash, and have a total of 24 probes underway of accidents involving Teslas operating on Autopilot.
 Tesla sells roughly 30% of its cars in China, made at its Shanghai factory.
 But it has faced occasional criticism over issues such as complaints of battery fires.

 Monday's incident led state broadcaster CCTV to call for an investigation of reported brake problems on Tesla cars, while China's anti-graft watchdog weighed in with a commentary saying such disputes should be resolved within the rule of law.
 "Individuals should not take extreme measures, and enterprises should not be arrogant and unreasonable," the Central Commission for Discipline Inspection said late on Tuesday.